-Students may obtain an application form from the Office of Admissions or may apply online: http://macu.sugarmapleinteractive.com who knows the student well and is not a relative should complete the form.
-Membership in a Church of Christ or Christian Church is not a prerequisite to admission.
+Students may obtain an application form from the Office of Admissions or may apply online: http://macu.sugarmapleinteractive.com

-Applicants must demonstrate current involvement with a local congregation.
-A church reference form provides evidence of this involvement and good Christian character.
-Students may obtain a church reference form from the Office of Admissions or may download one online under Admissions in the "Complete the Application Process" tab.
-A minister or leader in the prospective student's congregation
+Applicants must demonstrate good character.
+Our preferred method is a Church Reference Form completed by a minister or leader at your church.
+Applicants may obtain a Church Reference Form from the Office of Admissions or may download one online under Admissions in the "Complete the Application Process" tab.
+A minister or leader in the applicant's congregation who knows the student well and is not a relative should complete the form.